Medium Voltage Electronics

 Power Modules for Multi-level Converters

 State-of-the-art multi-level converter systems make use of power semiconductors in industrial standard-packages with isolated baseplates.
-For applications in the energy grid a system lifetime of 40 years and more has to be guaranteed – a real challenge against the background of power electronics existing for only about 35 years.
+For applications in the energy grid, a system lifetime of 40 years or more must be guaranteed – a real challenge given that power electronics have only been around for only about 40 years.

-Compared to traditional two-level topologies, multi-level systems have special requirements regarding the power modules.
-On the other hand, several of these topologies provide additional degrees of freedom.
+Compared to conventional two-level topologies, multi-level systems place special demands on the power modules.
+However, several of these topologies offer additional degrees of freedom.

 In order to optimize the complete converter system, Fraunhofer IISB is developing and qualifying new specific power modules.
-These power modules are required to utilize the full potential of modern power semiconductors in multi-level systems.
-By using specially adopted joining technologies the system lifetime is increased compared to state-of-the-art modules.
-New application-specific power module concepts allow the integration of protection mechanisms to improve the converter behavior and availability in case of system or device failures.
+These power modules are necessary to exploit the full potential of modern power semiconductors in multi-level systems.
+By using specially adapted joining technologies, the system lifetime is increased compared to state-of-the-art modules.
+New application-specific power module concepts allow the integration of protection mechanisms to improve converter behavior and availability in the event of system or device failures.

 Control of Multi-level Converters

 One drawback of multi-level topology concepts is the increased number of semiconductor switches to be controlled.
-Especially for systems with small and medium power, the control effort can represent a significant proportion of the total system cost.
-Fraunhofer IISB is developing optimized control and communication systems as key elements for cost-efficient multi-level systems.
+Especially in systems with low and medium power, the control effort can account for a considerable proportion of the total system cost.
+Fraunhofer IISB develops optimized control and communication systems as key elements for cost-efficient multi-level systems.

 The work is focused on: